floidgilbert/jdx/readme-release.txt

 Build and release instructions for jdx.
 Instructions are specific to RStudio and Eclipse IDE for Java.

+- Make sure rmarkdown package is installed.
+Otherwise, the TOC and styles for the vignette will not be produced corectly.

 - Close all sessions using the package.

 - Uninstall jdx: `remove.packages("jdx")`.
 Sometimes the JAR files fail to update during build in RStudio.